 For more information, see the 2020-21 calendar of events in the academic calendar.

 Academic planning for 2020-21

-Planning for the academic year has been constructed to offer flexibility for students and faculty alike.
-We are planning for a fall term where we have students in Sackville (either in residence or their own off-campus accommodation) as well as those studying online.
+Planning for the academic year has been constructed to offer flexibility for students and faculty alike, so students are able to study in Sackville (either in residence or their own off-campus accommodation) or online from wherever they are.

 - For information about the delivery of specific courses, contact the course instructor or the department head

 Course formats for 2020-21 — find out more about course formats and course registration

 Virtual instruction with specific class times as noted in the course timetable for lectures and other activities.
 Faculty and instructors also have the flexibility to integrate additional online activities directly with the class and/or individual students.

 - Online instruction with on-campus elements: On-campus activities will include labs, tutorials, and studio components.
 Classrooms, labs, and studios will undergo a number of adjustments consistent with public health guidelines and the continuing need for physical distancing.